arcs-njit-edu/docs/docs/migration/faqs.md

 </details>
 <p>

-### Question 5: Is there a plan for backing up and restoring data during the migration process?
+### Is there a plan for backing up and restoring data during the migration process?
 <details>
 <summary> <b>Answer</b>: </summary>
  Yes, there is a plan in place for data continuity.
 The data on Lochness resides on a shared filesystem, and these same filesystems will be mounted and available on Wulver post-migration.
 This approach ensures that your data remains accessible and seamlessly transfers to the new cluster.